 - Power tools – Saws, drills, nail guns, welding equipment and soldering equipment could all cause injuries.
 Consumers could also be injured from defective or improperly designed safety equipment, like gloves or guards on saws to prevent people from cutting themselves.

 Regardless of the source of your defective product injury, you may have legal options.
-Our product liability lawyers in Albany are prepared to pursue the compensation you deserve.
+Our product liability lawyers are prepared to pursue the compensation you deserve.

 Contact the firm today for a free legal consultation.

 There are three reasons you can file a lawsuit over injuries caused by a defective product.
 In other words, you must prove the product had one of these three defects:

 Some products were designed in such a way that they are unreasonably dangerous for consumers, even when consumers are taking proper safety precautions and using the product as intended.
 This means there will be a defect even if the product is manufactured exactly as it is supposed to be.